plone/plone-vs-snippets/README.md

 If you have ideas to improve this extension, let us know!
 You can add an issue in this repository or even better make a pull request with your improvements.

-We are also very welcoming any help in improving the quality and usefulness of this snippets.
+We are also very welcoming any help in improving the quality and usefulness of these snippets.